coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 The creator also needs a fairly quiet, comfortable, and well-lit place in which to work.
 Any place suitable for preparing spells is suitable for making items.
-Creating an item requires one day per 1,000 gp in the item's base price, with a minimum of at least one day.
+Creating an item requires one day per 1,000 gp in the item’s base price, with a minimum of at least one day.
 Potions are an exception to this rule; they always take just one day to brew.
 The character must spend the gold and XP at the beginning of the construction process.